qgrid/qgrid.github.io/source/feature/style-api.md

 Use style callbacks for dynamic class assignments.
 For the cell style it is possible to pass an object instead of callback.
 In this case, object keys will play the role of column key filters.

+> Note that first argument of `context.class` method requires to be an unique identifier for the appropriate style group.

 ```typescript
 @Component({
    selector: 'my-component',